Expanded Food and Nutrition Education Program logo.

 Nutrition & Food Questions

-This page welcomes nutrition and food questions and provides responses from our collaborators, Cooperative Extension Specialists Dr. Cassandra Nguyen and Dr. Jennifer Smilowitz from the NEXUS Center, Department of Nutrition at the University of California Davis.
+Welcome to our nutrition and food questions page.
+You are encouraged to ask a question and/or read the Q & A. Responses are provided by Cooperative Extension Specialists Dr. Cassandra Nguyen and Dr. Jennifer Smilowitz from the Department of Nutrition at the University of California Davis, in collaboration with the Nexus Center.

 Cassandra Nguyen, Ph.D.